uscensusbureau/the-opportunity-project/README.md

 # The Opportunity Project Website 2.0 documentation

-This repo includes code and documentation for the TOP website.
+This repo includes code for the new TOP website.
+Documentation about how the project is organized is forthcoming.

 ## Running locally